 - Significant or rapid weight changes for no apparent reason

 Substance abuse can be easy to hide in the early stages, but it becomes harder for anyone addicted to substances as the abuse continues.
 Talk to your teen about your concerns if you believe they are abusing drugs.
-As the parent, your goal is to keep your child safe and protected.
+As a parent, your goal is to keep your child safe and protected.
 Ask questions, and if the answers you receive don’t make sense, it’s time to seek a professional’s help.

 How to Talk to Your Teen About Substance Abuse